Spreadsheets in Spreadsheet.com are called workbooks and each workbook can have any number of worksheets within it.

 When you're ready to begin using the selected template, click the blue Use this template button to open the Create workbook from template dialog and configure your new workbook.
 From here, you can specify the new workbook name and its location.
 Click the blue Save button to open your new workbook.

 Workbooks created from templates come with sample data to help show you how they work, such as fake collaborators and example file attachments within cells.
 You can delete all of this sample data and replace it with your own when you are ready.

 Importing from Excel, Google Sheets, or a CSV file

 In addition to using Spreadsheet.com's existing templates, you can import your existing spreadsheets and quickly transform them into collaborative solutions that you can share with your team.

 Because Spreadsheet.com is a standards-compliant spreadsheet system, all of your data, styling, formatting, and formulas will be imported and continue to work as-is.
 Even floating images, cross-sheet formulas, and named ranges get imported.
-(Support for charts and conditional formatting is coming soon.)
+(Support for charts is coming soon.)

 Creating a workbook from scratch

-If you know what you want to build and you've thought through how you will structure your workbook you can start from scratch by creating a new blank workbook.
-To create a new empty workbook, select Blank in the + New workbook popup menu:
+If you know what you want to build how you want to structure it, you can start from scratch by creating a new blank workbook.
+From the New Workbook dialog select "Blank" in the lower left hand corner.